angreal/angreal/docs/content/_index.md

 ### Why 2.0 ?

-The original angreal was built ontop of a number of python modules that were under active development and used by a number of other projects.
+The original angreal was built on top of a number of python modules that were under active development and used by a number of other projects.
 The nature of the application itself meant that core application found itself in dependency hell regularly - and became rather annoying to use.